RakipInitiative/landingpage/README.md

 * `plot_folder`: Folder with SVG model plots.
 * `model_time_date.csv`: CSV file describing the execution and upload times of the models in the model folder.
 See more details at [model_time_date.csv](#model_time_datecsv).
 * `base_url`: Url to application.
+* `context`: Path of the application if deployed under an application container.
+For example for https://knime.bfr.berlin/landingpage the context is `landingpage`.
+This can be omitted for local applications not running in a container.

 Example landingpage.properties file:
 ```